matrix-org/synapse/docs/workers.md

 go to the same process.

-Registration/login requests can be handled separately purely to help ensure that unexpected load doesn't effect new logins and sign ups.
+Registration/login requests can be handled separately purely to help ensure that unexpected load doesn't affect new logins and sign ups.

 Finally, event sending requests can be balanced by the embedded room ID (or URI, or even just round robin).
-If there is a large bridge connected that is sending or may send lots of events, then a dedicated set of workers can be provisioned to ensure that bursts or increases of event sending is isolated from effecting events sent by real users.
+If there is a large bridge connected that is sending or may send lots of events, then a dedicated set of workers can be provisioned to limit the effects of bursts of events from that bridge on events sent by normal users.

 #### Stream writers

 Additionally, there is *experimental* support for moving writing of specific streams (such as events and typing) off of the main process to a particular worker.
-This requires use of Redis.
+(This is only supported with Redis-based replication.)

-To enable this then the worker must have a HTTP replication listener configured, have a `worker_name` and be listed in the `instance_map` config.
+To enable this, the worker must have a HTTP replication listener configured, have a `worker_name` and be listed in the `instance_map` config.
 For example to move event persistence off to a dedicated worker, the shared configuration would
 include: